Provisioning¶

 This page allows you to configure Platforms - by this we mean your Hypervisor or Cloud Provider of choice.

 The underlying technology used here is Terraform, so as long as the platform you wish to integrate has a Terraform Provider (see https://registry.terraform.io/browse/providers to search for yours), it can be added.
+If you use a platform we don't currently list, please contact Inuvika Support to get it tested and added in.

 Adding a Platform¶